pkro/react_native_the_practial_guide/readme.md

         );
     }

+With rounded corners, a `overflow: 'hidden'` should be added to the surrounding container (here `goalItemWrapper`) so the ripple effect doesn't go past the rounded corners, but *NOT* for iOS as otherwise a possible shadow would be clipped as well.

 On IOS, android_ripple has no effect, but we can pass a function to the `style` prop that adds certain styles when a `Pressable` is pressed (the effect is also applied on android in addition to the ripple effect):

     ...